drprotoon/siz/DEPLOYMENT.md

 4. **API routes not working**: Make sure the vercel.json file is properly configured to route API requests to the correct handler.

-5. **PostCSS or Tailwind errors**: We've added fallback configurations for both PostCSS and Tailwind to ensure they work in different environments.
+5. **PostCSS or Tailwind errors**: We've added proper .cjs versions of configuration files to ensure they work in different environments.

-6. **Module format issues**: We've provided both ESM and CommonJS versions of configuration files to support different module systems.
+6. **Module format issues**: We've provided both ESM and CommonJS versions of configuration files with the correct file extensions (.js for ESM and .cjs for CommonJS).

+7. **Vercel deployment settings**: For Vercel, use these settings:
+   - Build Command: `npm run vercel-build`
+   - Output Directory: `dist/public`
+   - Install Command: `npm install`
+   - Framework Preset: Other

 ## Local Testing